 - Allow the posting party to submit a counter-notice contesting the takedown notice.

-- Upon receipt of a counter-notice, the offending content must be republished on the site within a particular period of time, and the counter-notice forwarded to the original complaining party.
+- Upon receipt of a counter-notice, the site or app must republish the offending content within a particular period of time, and the counter-notice forwarded to the original complaining party.

 This outline is a gross simplification of the compliance process, but it provides the basis for taking a closer look at how one site is alleged to have made a mess of things.

 Imgur is a website where users upload and share images with other users.
-The site is being sued by photographer Christopher Boffoli.
-Mr. Boffoli alleges a number of his photographs were posted to Imgur without his consent.
-Following DMCA protocol, Mr. Boffoli submitted a copyright infringement complaint known as a “takedown notice” to the site.
-It is alleged Imgur responded as follows:
+Photographer Christopher Boffoli is suing the site.
+Mr. Boffoli alleges a third party posted a number of his photographs to Imgur without his consent.
+Following the DMCA protocol, Mr. Boffoli submitted a copyright infringement complaint known as a “takedown notice” to the site.
+He then alleges Imgur responded as follows:

 “The images have been marked for removal and will be deleted